PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-08 13:10:27
+Last updated: 2024-04-08 13:11:00
-Random Quote: Barney: "Our wedding is gonna be legendary."Robin: "No wait for it?"Barney: "I've got you, I don't have to wait for it anymore." - Barney Stinson
+Random Quote: It's going to be legen... wait for it - and I hope you're not lactose-intolerant cause the second half of that word is ...dary! - Barney Stinson